wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.0.27 =
+* Bug Fix - Installation script improved.
+Many issues relating to file permissions on linux servers resolved.
+* Bug Fix - Admin console connection file can now be written via FTP if required.
+More installs will work correctly without help.
+* Bug Fix - Demo data installer and uninstaller can now be done via FTP if required.
+Should allow more people to get imagery successfully without help.
+* Improvement - Design, install, db install, and more.
+Should be compatable with more servers.
+* Bug Fix - Bug fixes made to the administration console through the admin console connection scripts in the plugin.
 = 1.0.26 =
 * Bug Fix - Google Fonts were not loading securely when using https.
 This is resolved.
 = 1.0.25 =